Need a report that reflects how COVID-19 has impacted this market and its growth?

 Solar Photovoltaic (PV) Segment is Expected to Dominate the Market

-- The country’s most valuable solar energy resources have been found in Alberta, Manitoba, Ontario, and Saskatchewan.
-The potential in Ontario is significantly exploited.
-As of 2020, more than 96% of Canada’s solar power generation capacity was in Ontario, as many of the regulations have historically been limited to only Ontario.
+- However, the solar potential in Ontario is significantly exploited.
+As of 2020, more than 96% of Canada's solar power generation capacity was in Ontario, as many of the regulations have historically been limited to only Ontario.
 However, several other solar PV projects are upcoming in other provinces, such as Alberta, Quebec, and British Colombia.

-- In February 2020, Greengate Power Corporation and Copenhagen Infrastructure Partners signed an agreement to develop and construct the Travers Solar Project in Alberta.
-Travers Solar is expected to be Canada’s largest operating solar energy project, with an estimated capital cost of approximately CAD 500 million and with a total generating capacity of 465 MW.
-Construction of the project is anticipated to commence in 2020, with full commercial operations targeted for the end of 2022.
+- In February 2020, Greengate Power Corporation and Copenhagen Infrastructure Partners signed an agreement to develop and construct the Travers Solar PV Project in Alberta.
+Travers Solar is expected to be Canada's largest operating solar energy project, with an estimated capital cost of approximately CAD 500 million and a total generating capacity of 465 MW.
+Construction of the project commenced in 2020, with full commercial operations targeted at the end of 2022.

-- Furthermore, in order to support solar development in the country, the Government of Canada took two key strategic approaches.
-The first is to accelerate the deployment of solar power in Canada.
-The second aims to exploit solar energy's potential, supporting both on-grid and off-grid installations, in turn, driving the solar energy market in the country.
+- Furthermore, to support solar development in the country, the Government of Canada took two key strategic approaches: the first is to accelerate the deployment of solar power in Canada, and the second aims to exploit solar energy's potential, supporting both on-grid and off-grid installations and driving the solar energy market in the country.

 To understand key trends, Download Sample Report

-- Canada is the second-largest market in North America and the ninth-largest wind energy market globally, with 13,413 MW of total installed onshore wind energy capacity, enough to power approximately 3.4 million homes, spread across 301 wind farms across the country as of 2019.
-In 2019, five projects were commissioned that added 597 MW of new installed capacity, taking the total tally of wind turbines installed to 6,771 by the end of the year.
+- Canada is the second-largest market in North America and the ninth-largest wind energy market globally, with 13,588 MW of total installed onshore wind energy capacity, enough to power approximately 3.5 million homes spread across the country as of 2020.
+In 2020, the government added 175 MW of new installed capacity, with 745 MW of wind projects under construction.

 - Under the country's Wind Vision 2025, the government aims to increase the wind power capacity to 55 GW by 2025 to meet 20% of its energy needs.
 However, the country still needs to add more than 42 GW of new capacity to meet the targets, subsequently leading to increased wind energy installation during the forecast period.

-- Furthermore, Ontario is Canada’s leader in the wind power market with an installed capacity of 5,436 MW, about 40% of Canada’s total installed wind energy capacity.
-There are 2,681 wind turbines currently operating in Ontario at 94 separate facilities, making it one of the most lucrative markets for wind energy in Canada.
+- Ontario is Canada's leader in the wind power market, with an installed capacity of 5,436 MW, about 40% of Canada's total installed wind energy capacity.
+There are 2,681 wind turbines currently operating in Ontario at 94 separate facilities, making it one of Canada's most lucrative markets for wind energy.

-- The Government of Alberta announced five new wind power projects, with a value of USD 1.2 billion, under its renewable electricity program.
-The project is expected to generate about 760 MW of affordable renewable electricity to power nearly 300,000 homes.
+- In 2020, the country added 175 MW of new installed capacity, with 745 MW of wind projects under construction.
+The Government of Alberta announced five new wind power projects under its renewable electricity program, with a value of USD 1.2 billion.
+The project is anticipated to generate about 760 MW of affordable renewable electricity to power nearly 300,000 homes.

-- Hence, with such targets and an increasing number of installed and in-pipeline wind projects, the country is likely to witness increased demand for wind equipment during the forecast period.
+- Hence, with such targets and an increasing number of installed and in-pipeline wind projects, the country is expected to witness increased demand for wind energy during the forecast period, which, in turn, may hamper the growth of the Canadian solar energy market.

-The Canadian solar energy market is partially consolidated.
-Some of the key players in this market include Canadian Solar Inc., Greengate Power Corporation, AMP Solar Group Inc., Quadra Power Inc., and BluEarth Renewables Inc.
+The Canadian solar energy market is moderately fragmented.
+Some of the key players include Canadian Solar Inc., Greengate Power Corporation, AMP Solar Group Inc., Quadra Power Inc., and BluEarth Renewables Inc.

-- In January 2021, Canadian Solar Inc. sold the ownership of two solar projects (Hays and Jenner solar projects), located in southeast Alberta, to BluEarth Renewables.
+- In January 2021, Canadian Solar Inc. sold two solar projects (Hays and Jenner solar projects), located in southeast Alberta, to BluEarth Renewables.
 Both projects have a capacity of 31 MWp and are expected to start commercial operation in 2021.

 Table of Contents